dfo-mar-odis/shinySpatialApp/README.md

 To do a new request:

 - Make sure you have a GitHub account (or join https://github.com/)
+- Please confirm with RAP team whether you are in the list of members authorized to request reports (due to limited capacity, we are not able to support all requests)
 - Access the repo main page: https://github.com/dfo-mar-odis/shinySpatialApp
 - On the top left, select the tab 'Issues'
 - On the top right, select green tab 'New Issue'
-- Select 'RRRequests' and click 'Get Started'
+- Select 'RRRequests' and click 'Get Started'.
 This step will prompt you to add all the details of your requests.
-Once that is done, please feel free to send an email to Quentin & Catalina.
+- Please send an email to Quentin & Catalina.
 They will support next steps.

 # How to use the App